 - The influenza vaccine is safe for pregnant women in any trimester.
 The vaccine has been given to millions of pregnant women in the last decade and has not been shown to cause harm to women or their infants.

-- It is safe for postpartum women to get the influenza vaccine (flu shot or nasal spray), even if they are breastfeeding.
+- It is safe for postpartum women to get the influenza vaccine (flu shot), even if they are breastfeeding.